JP Morgan Maintains Netflix (NFLX) Overweight Recommendation

 What is the Fund Sentiment?

-There are 3086 funds or institutions reporting positions in Netflix.
-This is an increase of 90 owner(s) or 3.00% in the last quarter.
-Average portfolio weight of all funds dedicated to NFLX is 0.63%, an increase of 1.69%.
-Total shares owned by institutions increased in the last three months by 10.05% to 468,249K shares.
-The put/call ratio of NFLX is 1.08, indicating a bearish outlook.
+There are 3111 funds or institutions reporting positions in Netflix.
+This is an increase of 128 owner(s) or 4.29% in the last quarter.
+Average portfolio weight of all funds dedicated to NFLX is 0.63%, a decrease of 1.96%.
+Total shares owned by institutions increased in the last three months by 9.72% to 468,255K shares.
+The put/call ratio of NFLX is 1.06, indicating a bearish outlook.

 What are Other Shareholders Doing?